Quincy Guerrier: Oregon

 On May 20, 2021, Guerrier announced that he would transfer to Oregon.

 Illinois

 After two seasons with the Ducks, Guerrier announced his transfer to the Illinois Fighting Illini for his fifth and final season.

 Professional career

 Raptors 905 (2024–2025)

 After going undrafted in the 2024 NBA draft, Guerrier joined the Toronto Raptors for the 2024 NBA Summer League.
 On September 24, 2024, he signed with the team, but was waived the same day.
 On October 28, he joined Raptors 905.

-Montreal Alliance (2025)
+Montreal Alliance (2025-)

 On May 18, 2025, Guerrier made his debut with the Montreal Alliance of the Canadian Elite Basketball League (CEBL).
 He scored a game-high 21 points and grabbed 10 rebounds in a 86-66 win at Verdun Auditorium.
+During his two seasons with the Alliance, Guerrier has served as team captain.
+In his first season (2025), Guerrier averaged 16.2 points, 7.3 rebounds, and 2.4 assists per game and earned CEBL All-Canadian Team honours.
+In his second season, Guerrier averaged a team-leading 15.4 points per game.

 National team career

 Guerrier represented Canada at the 2016 FIBA Under-17 World Championship in Zaragoza.
 In four games, he averaged 5.5 points and two rebounds per game.